Categories: Instruction and information

 Use a powerful rare earth magnet.
 If it sticks, your item is most likely

-strength of the attraction to the magnet should reveal the relative
+magnet's attraction should reveal the

 into too much detail or science, it can't be easily